56 Different Types of Ants in Louisiana

 They can be identified by their shiny black body, long legs, and yellow or orange-tinted head.

-These types of ants in Louisiana are also one of the few arthropod pests that can survive being sprayed with pesticides.
+These ants in Louisiana are also one of the few arthropod pests that can survive being sprayed with pesticides.

-You will also want to spray their trails with an insecticide or wipe them away with a soapy water solution before they have time to spread throughout your home.
+You will also want to spray their trails with an insecticide or wipe them away with a soapy water before they spread throughout your home.

 41. Little Hairless Rover Ant